 hope I am not the only one who has ever felt this way.

-When I visited the incredible city of Copenhagen last weekend, I finally decided it was time to master the art of dining solo.
+When I visited Copenhagen last weekend, I finally decided it was time to master the art of dining solo.
 To get past your fears means you have to face them, right?
-And that’s what I did.
-I walked into a lovely and cozy little restaurant and sat down at a table.
+I walked into a cozy little restaurant and sat down at a table.
 I have to admit, the first twenty minutes were a bit uncomfortable and awkward.
 When you move away from your comfort zone, you tend to notice and over-analyze everything a little bit more.
 Isn’t weird that I’m sitting here alone while the rest is having dinner with loved ones or friends?
 Do I have something on my face?
 Did I pronounce the local dish right?

-However, after a few minutes I at my table for one, I started to feel more comfortable and even enjoy myself.
+However, after a few minutes, I started to feel more comfortable and even enjoy myself.
 My eyes wandered from the lovely little family having dinner to the barista behind the bar making a chai latte to two friends who were chatting rapidly in Danish (I think).
 It actually felt nice.
-When you are alone you have no choice but taking everything in.
+When you are alone you have no choice but to take everything in.
 You simply cannot hide behind conversations with friends or family.

 I have had lunch by myself quite a few times and now I have finally had dinner by myself and I can safely say it was a pleasant evening!
 If you would like to try it as well, here are a few tips:

-- Bring an interesting book or magazine.
-Hiding behind a book or a magazine that you love can feel a bit safer.
+Bring an interesting book or magazine.
+Hiding behind a book or a magazine can feel a bit safer.
 I think it’s the best way to start if you do not feel completely comfortable with the idea of dining solo.
 Lots of places have magazines and books you can read while enjoying your dinner.

-- WiFi is always the answer.
+WiFi is always the answer.
 Didn’t bring a magazine?
 Well, there’s plenty to see and read on your phone.
 Keep up with blogs that you love, interesting articles, messages from loved ones and so on.
-This way, you will less alone and it’s a lovely way to spend your time.